Test-Time Tuned Language Models Enable End-to-end De Novo Molecular Structure Generation from MS/MS Spectra: Model and training details

-To convert MS/MS spectra into a format suitable for the transformer model, we tokenize each spectrum as a sequence of peak pairs $[m/z,I]$.
-Peaks below a minimum intensity threshold of $1$ are removed after normalization, and the remaining pairs are concatenated into a string representation.
-This tokenized spectrum is then combined with the chemical formula of the molecule to form the complete input.
+\paragraph{Tokenization} To convert MS/MS spectra into a format suitable for the transformer model, we tokenize each spectrum as a sequence of peak pairs $[m/z,I]$, see Figure \ref{fig:tokenization}.
+The peaks are then concatenated into a string representation.
+This tokenized spectrum is combined with the chemical formula of the respective molecule to form the complete input.
 By treating both the spectrum and formula as text, the model can leverage language modeling techniques for end-to-end SMILES generation.

+\paragraph{Fingerprint alignment} Table \ref{tab:appendix-ablation-alignment} summarizes the performance of pre-trained and fine-tuned models on simulated dataset and NPLIB1 respectively, with and without the use of the loss term based on the fingerprints, described in Section \ref{sec:methods-models}.
+Different values of the weight $\lambda$ (see Equation \ref{eq:loss}) are explored.
+The inclusion of the alignment term improves performances, in particular, when $\lambda$ = 0.1 during pre-training, and even more when $\lambda$ is set to 1 when fine-tuning.